tumbalcain/R2045_FTC_Team_19829_Repository/archive/ARCHIVE.md

 # Folder Archives

-This is where previous FTC seasons' OpMode and programming folder stored.
+This is where the previous FTC seasons' OpMode and programming folders are stored.

 Season OpMode folder should follow the name format below: